What are the best of the best East Coast Road Trips?

 A two-day itinerary for Boston could include the Freedom Trail, the USS Constitution Museum, Fenway Park, and Quincy Market.

-On the first day, visitors could walk the Freedom Trail, which winds its way through downtown Boston and past many of the city’s most famous historical sites, including the State House, the Paul Revere House, and the USS Constitution Museum.
+On the first day, visitors could walk the Freedom Trail, which winds its way through downtown Boston, which has many of the best things to do in Boston Ma.
+And past many of the city’s most famous historical sites, including the State House, the Paul Revere House, and the USS Constitution Museum.
+There are a lot of historical sites in Boston.
 In the evening, visitors could catch a game at Fenway Park, home of the Boston Red Sox.

 On the second day, visitors could explore the Quincy Market district, home to a variety of restaurants, shops, and street performers.
 The district is located in the former Quincy Market building, a large brick structure that was once a produce market.
 Today, the building houses a variety of stores and restaurants, as well as the Boston City Hall.